Date: Friday 13th October | Time: 11.00am – 12.00pm

 Dr Helen Mason OBE

-Dr Helen Mason is solar scientist at the University of Cambridge.
+Dr Helen Mason is a solar scientist at the University of Cambridge.
 Her field of research is solar physics, in particular the ultraviolet and X-ray spectrum of the Sun.
 She has worked on many joint UK, NASA, ESA and Japanese space projects including Skylab, the Solar Maximum Mission, Yohkoh, SoHO (Solar and Heliospheric Observatory), Hinode, SDO (Solar Dynamics Observatory) and IRIS.
 Recent solar space observations have completely changed our view of the Sun.

 Helen has always been keen to convey her passion for solar physics to the public and to young students.
 She has given many public lectures and worked closely with UK schools.
 She has participated in many radio and TV programmes, for example BBC4’s ‘Seven Ages of Starlight’.